 The collection is considered to be one of Europe's most important and comprehensive private collections of Japanese works of art.

 The top two prices paid were for inro** by 19th century artist Yamada Jokosai.

-A stunning gold lacquer three-case inro (Lot 177) decorated with formalized waves and lacquered with a map of Japan's provinces and surrounding countries in shades of gold, sold for £32,500.
+A stunning gold lacquer three-case inro (Lot 177) decorated with formalised waves and lacquered with a map of Japan's provinces and surrounding countries in shades of gold, sold for £32,500.
 The ojime, or cord fastener, incorporates a miniature compass made from ebony and bone.

-Also by Yamada Jokosai, a black lacquer four-case inro (lot 174) sold for five times its pre-sale estimate realizing £25,000.
+Also by Yamada Jokosai, a black lacquer four-case inro (lot 174) sold for five times its pre-sale estimate realising £25,000.
 The inro is lacquered with a girl tofu peddler who holds her cash book laughing at her unsuspecting male companion.
 He holds his basket of fish above his head and teases a hungry dog with a fish while a hawk flies away with one of his catch.
-The design is taken from an illustration in the woodblock-printed traveling guide to Kyoto, titled 'Famous Views of the Capital City' (published in 1780).
+The design is taken from an illustration in the woodblock-printed travelling guide to Kyoto, titled 'Famous Views of the Capital City' (published in 1780).

 Edward Wrangham's first piece was given to him in 1936 when he was eight years old.
 He is considered to have been the last of the great British collectors.
 Wrangham continued to add to his collection until his death in 2009, sourcing works of art from all over the world.
 His collection, which was also published and written about by Wrangham himself, comprises over 1000 pieces of inro, netsuke and Japanese sword fittings assembled over many decades.

 Colin Sheaf, Deputy Chairman and Head of Asian Art at Bonhams commented, "I am delighted that Bonhams held the only dedicated sale of Japanese art in London during Asian Art Week and the results speak for themselves.
 Bonhams continues to be the European market leader for Japanese art auctions."